 With the theme of "Bringing Our Missing Children Home," OJJDP invites fifth graders each year to participate in the National Missing Children's Day poster contest.
 The winning poster is the inspiration for the National Missing Children's Day poster and artwork for the following year.
-Last year's 2019 National Missing Children's Day Poster Contest Winner was Madison Dozier of Reiley Elementary School in Alexandria, Kentucky.

 The contest creates an opportunity for schools, law enforcement, and child advocates to discuss the issue of missing and exploited children with youth and their families and to promote child safety.

 Each state hosts its own poster competition and submits the winning entry to OJJDP for the national contest.
 The winning poster artwork inspires the National Missing Children's Day logo design for the following year's event.
 See the gallery of the 2021 winning state posters.